 By PEP Staff Writer

-With the holidays long past and spring a little too far off, the daily grind of school and homework seems interminable.
-In Montgomery County, the second marking period has just ended and report cards will arrive in homes soon.
+We’re in the sprint toward summer and the daily grind of school and homework seems interminable.
+Here in Montgomery County, Maryland, the report cards will arrive in homes soon.
 The timing provides us with an opportunity to think about how we’ve handled report cards in the past and how we might do so a little differently.

 Kids are so eager to please their parents.
 But many of us have high expectations that can send us down rabbit holes where we emphasize the outcomes rather than the effort, and perfection rather than progress.